 Courses cannot be offered under your provider number once it has expired.

 It is important to note that the BRN approves continuing education providers, not individual courses.
-Each CEP is expected to offer course content and utilize instructors who meet the requirements of Sections 1456 and 1457, Title 16, of the California Code of Regulations.
+Each CEP is expected to offer course content and utilize instructors who meet the requirements of the California Code of Regulations Section 1456 and 1457.

 The content of all continuing education courses must be relevant to the practice of registered nursing and must be: